-“Poor Unfortunate Souls,” from “The Little Mermaid”
+1. “Poor Unfortunate Souls” From “The Little Mermaid”

-“Mother Knows Best,” from “Tangled”
+3. “Mother Knows Best” From “Tangled”

-“Just Around the Riverbend” from “Pocahontas”
+4. “Just Around the Riverbend” From “Pocahontas”

-“Perfect Isn’t Easy,” from “Oliver & Company”
+6. “Perfect Isn’t Easy” From “Oliver and Company”

 You can’t underestimate Disney; this hit from the 1988 film is sung by none other than Bette Midler.
 (Yes, that Bette Midler.)
-Try this cheeky number on for size and remind casting directors you’re, well, perfect for the role.
+Try this cheeky number on for size and remind casting directors that you’re, well, perfect for the role.

-“Belle (Little Town),” from “Beauty and the Beast”
+7. “Belle (Little Town)” From “Beauty and the Beast”

-Bonus Song: “I Won’t Say (I’m in Love)” from “Hercules”
+8. “I Won’t Say (I’m in Love)” From “Hercules”

-Meg’s song might be hard to arrange with all the back-up singing, but it’s hard to deny this is one of the catchiest and most contemporary Disney offerings.
+Meg’s song might be hard to arrange with all the backup singing, but it’s hard to deny this is one of the catchiest and most contemporary Disney offerings.
 Belt it!
-Just for fun!!
+Just for fun!

 Looking for remote work?
 Backstage has got you covered!
 Click here for auditions you can do from home!